-As a judge, Ruth Ginsburg favors caution, moderation, and restraint.
-She is considered part of the Supreme Court’s moderate-liberal bloc presenting a strong voice in favor of gender equality, the rights of workers, and the separation of church and state.
+As a judge, Ginsburg was considered part of the Supreme Court’s moderate-liberal bloc, presenting a strong voice in favor of gender equality, the rights of workers and the separation of church and state.

 In 1996, Ginsburg wrote the Supreme Court’s landmark decision in United States v.
 Virginia, which held that the state-supported Virginia Military Institute could not refuse to admit women.
 In 1999, she won the American Bar Association’s Thurgood Marshall Award for her contributions to gender equality and civil rights.